 The trial of a divorce case in South Carolina is handled by a judge – there is no jury.
 Trials can last a couple days and up to a couple weeks depending on the case.
 A divorce trial is a complex matter requiring the expertise of a lawyer and is beyond the scope of this article.
 If you have a case that might go to trail, it’s best to use a lawyer from the outset.

 South Carolina divorce laws are fairly straight forward, but in practice they can be challenging to navigate.
 If there are no marital assets and no children involved, it’s possible to handle it on your own – this is known as an uncontested divorce.
 Most of the time, however, that’s not the case.
 Hiring a divorce lawyer is generally a good idea to help you understand your rights, navigate the divorce process, and negotiate an agreement.
-Learn more about Jennifer Shafer and contact her for any question.
+Contact us for any question.